DataBiosphere/terra-cli/CONTRIBUTING.md

     ```

 #### Build a new image
+The `tools/publish-release.sh` script builds and publishes a new image, and updates the default image path already.
+So this is mostly useful for development and debugging.

 For any change in the `docker/` directory to take effect:
 1. Build a new image.
 This uses a short Git hash for the current commit as the tag.
 See the script comments for more
 options.